stubbornfox/pcc/readme.md

 ```

 will train a decision tree model and write it (and a lot of other files) to
-disk. `classify.py` is a CLI skript that loads the pre-trained model from disk
+disk. `classify.py` is a CLI script that loads the pre-trained model from disk
 and

-### Training Steps
+The high level steps needed for the training are listed and described in
+`train.py`.
+Each step has it's in the `steps/` directory, where one can see more
+detailed actions.

-All code for the
+All supporting code lives in the `utils/` directory.